 HomeBuyerCheck

-Property Survey Cost Calculator (UK, 2026)
+Free House Survey Cost Calculator (UK, 2026)

 Three things move a survey fee: the level of survey, the value of the property (a proxy for size), and its age and complexity.
 A modern two-bed flat is quick to inspect.
 A Victorian house that has been extended twice takes far longer, and that time is what you pay for.
+Set those on the right and the calculator returns an indicative range for each RICS level.

 Survey vs searches vs valuation